leicesterhackspace/leicester-hackspace-web/content/join-us.md

 ## What are the benefits of membership? {.header}
-As a member you get free access to the space to work on your projects whenever you want; you get free access to social events in the space; you can be elected to the management committee; you can vote on fundraising priorities; you get free use of WiFi; and, most importantly, you will be actively helping to make Leicester Hackspace a success.
+As a member you get free access to the space to work on your projects whenever you want; you get free access to social events at the space; You can use any of [our tools and equipment](http://wiki4.leicesterhackspace.org.uk/index.php/Main_Page#Infrastructure);
+you can be elected to the management committee; you can vote on fundraising priorities; you get free use of Wi-Fi; and, most importantly, you will be actively helping to make Leicester Hackspace a success.

+## Any catches to membership? {.header}

+Members don't just pay money in monthly but also are expected to put in time to help run and improve the space.

+Members can volunteer to help with various stuff, for example:
+- Maintaining the IT infrastructure
+- Website
+- Wiki
+- Snack space
+- DIY
+- Manning stands at exhibitions
+- Formal and informal talks

+We also legally require a company secretary and a set of Directors, these roles are volunteer and all elected by the membership, generally for a period of 3 years.
+The Directors tend to be responsible for the major decisions for the hackspace, as well as finances, and membership details as these roles require access to personal information.

 ## OK, I’m in! {.header}
 Great!
 But hold on just a moment there before you fully commit.